sanex3339/laravel-5-angular-2-example/public/js/systemjs/README.md

 If using TypeScript, set `global.ts = require('typescript')` before importing to ensure it is loaded correctly.

 If you are using jspm as a package manager you will also need to load the generated `config.js`.
-The best way to do this in node is to get your `System` instance through jspm, which wil automatically load your config correctly for you:
+The best way to do this in node is to get your `System` instance through jspm, which will automatically load your config correctly for you:

 ```js
 var System = require('jspm').Loader();